D04: The Role of a Lietime

 BARGIE: Barzy.

-DERF: Darcy?
-Did you say Darcy?
-Or did you say Bargie but a little quieter?
-Because lying isn't just quietly saying the truth.
-You have to loudly just say something else.
+DERF: Or did you say Bargie but a little quieter?
+‘Cause lying isn't just quietly saying the truth.
+You have to—you have to loudly just say something else.

 DERF: Another one that's not your name?